jarrettv/Mini-V/docs/BuildGuide.md

 ## 🔁 Build right side
 * Repeat all left side steps (mirror)

+Show picture of both sides here

 ## Join sides and finish frame
-* Add the motors to the motor mount using M3x35 (4) and M3x8 (4)
-  * Note: wires should exit towards outside
 * Slide motors onto rear 279mm steel rods (2)
 * Bring the two sides together by sliding rods into motor idler and on each side
 * Finish the frame on a flat surface using blind joints and M5x16 (8)
   * Note: ensure frame is square
-  * Tighten all the screws you left loose
+  * Tighten all the screws you left loose (ebay mounts and front motor mounts)
   * Congrats, it is starting to look like a printer

+Show picture here

+### Add AB Motors
+* Add the motors to the motor mount using M3x35 (4) and M3x8 (4)
+  * Note: wires should exit away from center

+  Show picture here

 ## Rear Z Motor Mount
 * Note: Depending on printer tolerance, use a 5mm reamer on all the parts prior to joining them together
 * Start with the Z1 motor mount and add the metal 280mm rods
-  * Note: For the following rail mounts:
-    * Consider sanding the mating edges
+  * Note: Consider sanding the mating edges so the parts come together without gaps
-    * The parts should
 * Here is the order top to bottom, you'll put bottom in first:
   * bed_Z1_Rail_Mount_top
   * bed_Z1_Rail_Mount